Parents, please watch this 5-minute video to help you understand some important considerations when choosing an activity provider for your child.

-There are two ways.
-The first way is through online registration.
-Click on the "Schedule and Registration” menu link on the main page, choose "New Client Registration," and follow the easy steps there.
-Our online registration availability is reflected in real time, so if the class time and day you are looking for does not appear on the list, that means the class is full.
-At the end of the process you will be given a Registration Receipt.
-The other way to register is to stop in and fill out the necessary forms.
-Our helpful and friendly office staff will guide you through finding and registering for the perfect class for your young athlete.
+The only way to register for our classes is through our online portal.
+Click on the Enroll Online button on the top of the page and fill out all of your child's information.
+Our online registration availability is reflected in real-time, so if the class time and day you are looking for do not appear on the list, that means the class is full.
+At the end of the process, you will be given a Registration Receipt.

 Inclement weather closings coincide with the Madison School District; if they close for a full day, so will Gymfinity.
-Make-ups for inclement weather closing will be given at Gymfinity discretion.
-In the event of inclement weather on a weekend, closures will be at Gymfinity discretion.
-Families will be notified via email, VIP text club and Facebook of all gym closures.
+NO make-ups, credits, or refunds are given for inclement weather closing.
+In the event of inclement weather on the weekend, closures will be at Gymfinity discretion.
+Families will be notified via email and social media of all gym closures.

-Gymfinity prides itself on being an instructional program, therefore we have limited open play times, and priority is given to offering our classes.
-Times are scheduled for different age groups to be sure that little ones aren't intimidated by big kids and the bigger kids are not stumbling over the babies.
+Gymfinity prides itself on being an instructional program; therefore, we have limited open play times, and priority is given to offering our classes.
+Times are scheduled for different age groups to be sure that little ones aren't intimidated by big kids, and the bigger kids are not stumbling over the babies.
 Numbers admitted are limited to be sure there is room for the kids to play and play safely.
-For a list of our open play times, please click here, or choose Open Gym from the GymCRAZIum Events menu on the home page.

-Parent's Night Out (PNO) is a time when you can leave the kids (independently potty trained to 12 years old) with us.
-We'll provide dinner, games and supervised play from 4:30pm to 9:30pm.
+Parent's Night Out (PNO) is a time when you can leave the kids (independently potty trained 4 to 12 years old) with us.
+We'll provide dinner, games, and supervised play from 4:30 pm to 9:30 pm.
 Take in a movie, go out to dinner, or stay home and chill; you deserve a break.
-Click here, or see PNO information under the GymCRAZIum Events tab on the home page.
+Click here to learn more and reserve your spot today!

 Other benefits include: